 Introduction

-Luxembourg City is a place of striking contrasts, from its old fortifications to classic 18th- and 19th-century buildings and modern architectural gems.
-Its old quarters and fortifications were added to the UNESCO World Heritage list on 17 December 1994.
+Luxembourg City is a place of striking contrasts, from its old fortifications to classic 18th and 19th century buildings and modern architectural gems.
+On 17 December 1994, the city's Old Town and fortifications were made a UNESCO World Heritage Site.

 UNESCO promotes the identification, protection and conservation of cultural and natural heritage sites all over the world that are deemed to be of outstanding value for humanity.